 Enough "picture units" (pixels) must be used to draw small features and symbols clearly and allow viewers to distinguish similar symbols.
 Symbols must therefore always be drawn with at least the same number of pixels as are required to draw the symbol at the size defined in the Portrayal Catalogue for the minimum resolution and minimum chart display area.

-NOTE (informative): This requirement means the minimum height in pixels of a symbol is: (symbol height in mm) divided by the "pixel size" for the minimum size chart display (see clause C-22.1).
+NOTE (informative): This requirement means the minimum height in pixels of a symbol is: (symbol height in mm) divided by the "pixel size" for the minimum size chart display.

 The CHKSYM01 symbol may be used for comparison; this symbol must measure 5mm×5mm when displayed at its nominal size (that is, scaled to 100%), within the tolerance specified by the IEC testing standard (recommended tolerance: 1 physical pixel width in each of the X and Y dimensions).